 The Chair will report back to the volunteer within 14 working days.
 If this is not possible the volunteer will be informed why and when the Chair will report back and arrange to discuss the next step.

 The Chair will then take any agreed action within an agreed timescale with the volunteer.
-If the volunteer is unhappy with the decision an appeal may be made to the CODO within 14 working days of the Chair’s decision.
+If the volunteer is unhappy with the decision, an appeal may be made to the CEO within 14 working days of the Chair’s decision.

 Complaints about Volunteers

 If a problem, concern or complaint is raised by a child, school, The Charity’s staff member or other volunteer then, unless the matter is very serious, including for example relating to a child protection issue or breach of confidentiality, The Charity’s policy is to deal with the matter informally through communication between all parties so that where possible the matter can be resolved informally, preferably with the assistance of a Field Worker.

 In the unlikely event that this has not been possible The Charity’s procedure is as follows:

 - An informal meeting will be arranged between the CEO and the volunteer and the issue explored, allowing the volunteer to voice his/her concern or explain his/her side of the story.

 - The CEO will advise the volunteer of the outcome within 14 working days of the meeting.